matn7/CS-Notes/src/main/java/basic_java/Java11.md

 | Function | apply() | 1 or 2 (Bi) | Yes | Yes |
 | UnaryOperator | depends on type | 1 | Yes - same type s argument | Yes |

+### Best Practices

+- Specified the types of parameters vs. letting the compiler infer them.
+- Used a return statement with curly braces for one-statement lambda expressions vs. not using return because it's implied (and hence not requiring curly braces).
+- Used lambda expressions that contain one statement vs. Lambda expressions that have more than one statement.
+- Using parenthesis when a lambda expression only has one argument vs. not using parenthesis, since they're optional when there's only one argument.